 St George's, Dunster - casework

-St George's, Dunster - console detail
+St George's, Dunster - console detail as originally built

-The organ was built by Hill, Norman and Beard in 1962 (and rebuilt in 2010), most of it in an elevated case in the north aisle with two 8 foot fronts in curiously disparate styles facing east and west, though there is also an ugly pile (the only word for it) of mechanism and sundry pedal pipes dumped unscreened on the floor beyond it.
+The organ was built by Hill, Norman and Beard in 1962 (and received attention in 2010), most of it in an elevated case in the north aisle with two 8 foot fronts in curiously disparate styles facing east and west, though there is also an ugly pile (the only word for it) of mechanism and sundry pedal pipes dumped unscreened on the floor beyond it.
 There is almost no egress into the body of the church for the sound from the east case.
 The organ is played electrically from a detached stop key console.

 Although the Dunster organ is relatively recent it was surprising how many versions exist of its stop list!
 For example, at the time of writing, entry N05562 in the National Pipe Organ Register (NPOR) contained some errors in the stop names, some omissions, and it included a 3 rank Cornet on the swell which is not present .
 Fortunately I had first visited this organ about 1980 and so was able to distinguish between fact and fiction fairly readily.
 My notes and recollection of the correct disposition were confirmed by correspondence with Philip Wells.
 Note that these criticisms are not intended unkindly; the NPOR acknowledges that some of its data may be unreliable and always undertakes to correct it in such cases.
 I have included the example to demonstrate how difficult it is to establish even the most basic information about organs, particularly those which no longer exist or which have been altered.
 It is especially important not to rely entirely on secondary sources for one’s information.